PML4DC/iclr2023/cfp.md

 ## Call For Papers

-Constraints introduced by low resource environments such as developing countries (Africa, South East Asia, South America etc.) can  necessitate alternative approaches to conventional ML problems.
-We encourage papers that address (but are not limited to) the following topic areas.
+Resource constraints in developing countries can  necessitate alternatives to conventional machine learning approaches.
+We invite submissions that address the following and related topic areas:

 ### Algorithms and Methods